omarreis/GBE3D/demos/SailboatDemo/README.md

 Note: At this time *Github Web* does not accept files larger than 25MB to be moved.
 I had to use git command line to update fSailboatDemo.fmx.

+*Not implemented*

+Not in this demo app, at this time:
+* 3D Collision detection
+* Wind driven boat ( boat just moves at a speed set in the Speed tabcontrol )
+* Terrain updates as the boat moves

 ## Compiling SailboatDemo

 In order to compile this demo you have to install GBE3D components: